iirccm/Bug-Report/Guideline-2.md

 Guideline-2
 ===========

 The template here is based on [Rockstar Games Support Ticket System](https://support.rockstargames.com/).
-It seems a good way of reporting.
+It seems a good way of reporting so I prepared this as an example for myself and also for anyone that might be interested in.
+I see the main idea/approach behind this system so it can be adapted to any field.
+Literally any field...

 ------------------------------------------------------------------------------------------------